OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 Crohn's disease

-Crohn’s disease: At a glance
+Crohn's disease: at a glance

 Crohn's disease is one of the most common chronic inflammatory bowel diseases.
 Young people are most frequently affected - the disease usually sets in between the ages of 15 and 35.
 However, it can also occur later in life.

-Crohn’s disease is an inflammation that can affect the entire digestive tract from the oral cavity to the anus.
+Crohn's disease is an inflammation that can affect the entire digestive tract from the oral cavity to the anus.
 However, it often occurs at the junction between the large intestine and small intestine.
 Several non-contiguous areas can also be affected.
 The disease progresses in phases: Symptom-free phases alternate with phases of more pronounced symptoms.
-The following symptoms are typical and may be indications of the disease:
+The following symptoms are typical and can be indications of the disease:

-- Persistent diarrhea and abdominal pain
+- Persistent diarrhoea and abdominal pain

 - Fever